New Zealand's Ardern leads Christchurch memorials amid coronavirus scare

 Ardern said more than 60,000 prohibited firearms were handed in under a gun amnesty ahead of the weapons ban.

-However, her plans to further tighten gun laws, including the creation of a registry, stalled this week due to resistance from opposition parties and gun lobbies.
+However, her plans to further tighten gun laws, including the creation of a registery, talled this week due to resistance from opposition parties and gun lobbies.

 Officials have stepped up security for the memorial events, which are expected to be attended by thousands, after a new threat was reported last week against Al Noor mosque.